thinkadoo/Cellar-CanJS-Bootstrapped/readme.md

 	mysql cellar -uroot < cellar.sql

 3. Deploy the webapp included in this repository.
-4. Open api/index.php.
+4. Open Cellar-CanJS-Bootstrapped / api / lib / Database.php.
 In the getConnection() function at the bottom of the page, make sure the connection parameters match your database configuration.
 5. Open application.js and make sure the rootURL variable matches your deployment configuration.
 6. Access the application in your browser.
 For example: http://localhost/Cellar-CanJS-Bootstrapped/.